Reading Time: 8 minutes

 • Appreciate/cheer others on: Remember the little details (e.g., their favorite movie or book or flower or color), be respectful of their time, listen – limit distractions and be active in the process, be available, follow-through on your promises, help them out when they need it, tell them “how” you appreciate them, tell others how much you appreciate them or how helpful they were and how, etc., celebrate successes (e.g., little notes, balloons, e-cards, cupcakes, take them out for lunch, etc.), ask them how they would like to celebrate their successes (e.g., some want to do so quietly while others enjoy the limelight)

-• Don’t forget to be your own biggest champion: Remember you have value.
-In the workplace, especially when morale may be low or the job demanding, it may be challenging to feel that your role, work, and efforts make a difference.
+• Don’t forget to be your own biggest champion: Remember, you have value.
+In the workplace, especially when morale is low or the job is demanding, it can be challenging to feel that your role, work, and efforts make a difference.

 1. Keep a journal of your accomplishments and, when possible, include metrics.
-For example – if you’ve reduced costs but increased customer satisfaction or shortened the sales cycle through increased efficiencies or new techniques, and so forth, include the “how much.”
-This journal can be referenced on days when you’re feeling discouraged and need a boost, utilized to present your rationale as to why you’ve earned a raise or promotion, and even to express the need why investments need to be made into your department (making you the go-to source for information!)
+For example, if you’ve reduced costs but increased customer satisfaction or shortened the sales cycle through improved efficiencies or new techniques, and so forth, include the “how much.”
+This journal can be referenced on days when you’re feeling discouraged and need a boost, utilized to present your rationale as to why you’ve earned a raise or promotion, and even to express the need for investments to be made into your department (making you the go-to source for information!)

 2. Use positive self-talk.
 Replace negative thoughts or ideas with positive ones.
-For example: Instead of thinking, “I don’t have the skills to do this project,” replace with “I am intelligent and capable of learning new things.
+For example, instead of thinking, “I don’t have the skills to do this project,” replace it with “I am intelligent and capable of learning new things.
 I can do this project!”

-Boundaries are designed to give organizations the ability to stay aligned with their vision, mission, and goals for conducting their business.
-As the world changes, our language, values, and behaviors within the workplace also change.
-Leadership needs to model and encourage their team members to set boundaries.
+Boundaries are designed to enable organizations to stay aligned with their vision, mission, and goals for conducting their business.
+As the world changes, so too do our language, values, and behaviors within the workplace.
+Leaders need to model and encourage their team members to set boundaries.
 Many employees mimic management, so if management models a work-life balance, it will have a much more significant impact than the “do as I say, not as I do” phrase.
-A lack of boundaries can contribute to workplace issues such as miscommunication, conflict, less loyalty from your employees, and a lack of respect from vendors and customers.
+A lack of boundaries can contribute to workplace issues such as miscommunication, conflict, reduced employee loyalty, and a lack of respect from vendors and customers.

 Discover more inspiring ideas for exciting experiences that boost morale and engage your people.
 Contact Gavel International for details.